For a supplied array of numeric values, the Excel Frequency function returns the number of values that fall into specified ranges.

 |data_array||-||The original array of values that the frequency is to be calculated for.|

 |bins_array||-||An array of values, that specify the limits of the ranges that the data_array is to be split into.|

 Note: As the Frequency function returns an array of values (containing the count for each specified range), it must be entered as an array formula.

 To input an array formula, you need to first highlight the range of cells for the function result.
 Type your function into the first cell of the range, and press CTRL-SHIFT-Enter.Go to the Excel array formulas page for more details.

 The array returned by the Excel Frequency function will have one more entry than the supplied bins_array.
 This is shown in the examples below.

-Cells A2 - A11 of the spreadsheet on the left contain the ages of a group of children.
-The formula bar at the top of the spreadsheet shows the Excel Frequency function used to count the number of children falling into three different age ranges.
+Cells A2 - A11 of the above spreadsheet on the left contain the ages of a group of children.

-The bins, specified in cells B2 - B3, specify the maximum values for the first two ranges.
+Note that the bins_array values specify the maximum values for the first two age ranges.
 Therefore, in this example, the ages are to be split into the ranges 0-4 years, 5-8 years and 9 years+.

 The Frequency function can also be used with decimal values.

-Further examples of the Excel Frequency function can be found on the Microsoft Office website.
+Further examples of the Excel Frequency function are provided on the Microsoft Office website.